KosmX/java-toolchains/README.md

     </versioning>
 </metadata>
 ```
-This metadata helps tools to find artifacts and verify, but most tools does not break if maven-netadata.xml is missing.
+This metadata help tools to find artifacts, but most tools does not break if maven-netadata.xml is missing.
 Here we can see the groupId and artifactId, also the latest release and the list of all the versions available.
 > Some maven servers has a human-friendly interface, where you can see versions without opening this file.